Why Safety Is Now a Hot Topic

-Regrettably, when discussing safety at the workplace, or anywhere else, we can never say that there are no safety problems associated with our “routine” activities.
-Often those routine actions/conditions get ignored in safety planning, Currently we are experiencing very hot working conditions due to the weather extremes that are becoming the norm globally.
+Regrettably, when discussing safety at the workplace, or anywhere else, we can never say that there are no safety problems associated with our "routine" activities.
+Often those routine actions and conditions get ignored in safety planning.
+Currently we are experiencing very hot working conditions due to the weather extremes that are becoming the norm globally.
 Routine activities are affected by weather extremes, are ongoing, yet rarely result in any problems, most often providing a false sense of security.
 Regardless of where you might be located, North America, Europe, Asia, or Australia, heatwaves have affected a majority of your workers in some manner.
 Unfortunately, most of the time too little thought has been invested in planning for the record hot conditions associated with global climate change.

-According to the Occupational Safety and Health Administration (OSHA) employers should create plans to protect workers from developing heat-related illnesses.
+According to the Occupational Safety and Health Administration (OSHA), employers should create plans to protect workers from developing heat-related illnesses.
 A key to protecting workers is to train them to develop an awareness of the problem.
 All workers should be very familiar with the signs of heat-related illnesses which can range from mild conditions such as heat rash or cramps, through to heat stroke, which can be fatal.
 The effects of heat stress multiply, so it's important for workers to know what the early signs look like so they can be proactive.
-Early signs of heat stress to look out for, may include: headache, weakness, nausea, dizziness, and irritability.
-We highly recommend employers and workers to utilize authoritative sources of information for training purposes, but highlights of additional signs of heat stress follow:
+Early signs of heat stress to look out for may include: headache, weakness, nausea, dizziness, and irritability.
+We highly recommend employers and workers utilize authoritative sources of information for training purposes, but highlights of additional signs of heat stress follow:

 Heat Rash is an irritation of the skin caused by excessive sweating.
 The symptoms of heat rash include: